Azure-Samples/MLOpsDatabricks/README.md

 This project structure was also based on the [cookiecutter data science project template](https://drivendata.github.io/cookiecutter-data-science/).

+### Running this project on your local development environment

+This sample provides you two options to have your environment set up for developing and debugging locally.
+The focus of these docs is on how to have all the required environment variables set so you can invoke and debug this code on your machine.

+* See [this page](docs/vscode-launch-json.md) for details on how to debug using **Visual Studio Code**
+* See [this page](docs/bash-environment-variables.md) for looking into details on how to have the enrironment variables set using **Bash**

 ## Project flow

 ### Starting point/Current state